 The greasiness of the food alone is bad enough to keep me from returning to this restaurant when I visit the area again.
-As a side note – I waited several minutes to pay at the register while the cashier was tending the drive-thru.
+As a side note – I had to wait several minutes to pay at the register while the cashier was tending the drive-thru.
 Poor staffing in my opinion.

 The Milk Butterchew is essentially a caramel block enveloped in milk chocolate.
 It is a very chewy caramel with a lovely butter flavor.
-The texture is a little gritty; probably from their use of brown sugar in the recipe.
+The texture is a little gritty; probably from their use of brown sugar in the recipe without proper heating/mixing.

 Cherry Cordials are made by coating the cherry with a sugar paste-like glaze.
 When the glaze hardens the candy is coated in chocolate.
 A chemical reaction causes the sugar glaze to turn to a sweet liquid over a couple of weeks time.
 See’s Cherry Cordial either was very recently manufactured or their recipe does not allow the cherry’s glaze to turn to liquid.
 It was a delicious candy, but I would have preferred the liquid center.

 The Butterscotch Square is just like the Butterchew, but it has a richer butter flavor and it is very gritty in texture.
 It is my favorite in flavor, but I imagine a lot of people would be turned off by the texture.